-In most cases, your organisation doesn’t necessarily need to be a registered charity, but just to have charitable purpose, a definition which covers a range of organisations including schools, community groups, sport clubs, societies and so on.
+In most cases, your organisation doesn’t necessarily need to be a registered charity, but just to have charitable purpose, a definition which covers a range of organisations including schools, community groups, sport clubs (including football clubs), societies and so on.

 You should look for these accounts in the business banking section of banks’ websites, so you can get an idea of what they are like and compare different options.
 You’ll then usually need to apply for them in person at a branch.

 You really shouldn’t, especially if your club or group is already formally set up as a non-profit.
 Your group is a separate legal entity and its funds should be managed accordingly, to safeguard both the organisation and yourself.